Pet registration and renewal

 Don't forget to also update your details with the relevant microchipping agency, in case your pet is found wandering outside Frankston City.

-If your pet has passed away, please notify us so we can update our records.
+If your pet has passed away, please notify us so we can update the records.

 Notify us of a deceased pet.